Paul-Egeonu/real-time-fraud-detection-system/README.md

 ---

 ## 💾 Database (SQLite)
 This project uses SQLite (`fraud.db`) for storing transaction history.
-The database is automatically created at runtime.
+- The database is automatically created at runtime
+- It is not included in the repository

 It stores: